 2) Facebook Insights

 If your business uses Facebook, it’s easy to see general information about the people who visit your page and take action in the “Insights” section.
-Although it’s not as detailed as Google, it does have one other big benefit: you can often see the profiles of people who have taken action on your page and build a persona from the information you find.
+Although it’s not as detailed as Google, it does have one other significant benefit: you can often see the profiles of people who have taken action on your page and build a persona from the information you find.

 Amplify Your Marketing Strategy